Kuniezu: Genroku Kuniezu

 The scale of the maps reduced "ri" (3927m) to 6 "sun" (18 cm) [about 1/21,600 scale].
 Each map showed mountains, rivers, roads and other landmarks.
 Road milestones and names of villages with recognized yields of rice were recorded.
 Castle towns were recorded with the names of local area and names of the lords of the castles.

+The maps served as a comprehensive record of the region's statistics with legends showing colours of the counties and colour coding the yield of rice achieved from each county.
+Some maps even featured gridlines and the number of villages in each county featured on the bottom of the maps.

 Some considered this set of maps as inferior to the previous ones which had been ordered.
 The Genroku maps were corrected in 1719 (Kyōhō 4).

 This was the first complete set of provincial maps that included both Ezo and the Ryūkyū Kingdom, which at that time, was a vassal state of the Satsuma Domain.